 This podcast was produced by the trainee Solicitor (Harry Clark) at Baker McKenzie.
 The host focuses and helps in broadening your legal horizon.
 It embarks on a variety of interviews of partners, trainees, entrepreneurs by providing a deep-dive analysis, discussions focusing on legal developments.
 It also touches on topics like leadership, well-being, public speaking, requirements of firms from junior lawyers, the life of a trainee, etc.

 UK Law Weekly

 This weekly podcast is hosted by Marcus Cleaver, a former university lecturer in law.
 Firstly, its duration is not too long (up to 10 mins) and it focuses on legal decisions and news.
 Secondly, it deals with recent cases and reviews from the courts also it is amazing for aspiring lawyers who have completed their studies and are willing to learn more.

 This podcast is very helpful to aspiring lawyers who are searching beyond the news mentioning techniques and strategies to impress firms at interviews.

 Not all Lawyers Have Law Degrees

-This is a BBC podcast which highlights the different ways to become a lawyer.
-This podcast was shortlisted for the UK Diversity Legal Awards D&I Initiative of the Year 2021.
-The guests Ceri Evans (national programme director for apprenticeships at The University of Law), Carley Green (24-year-old criminal barrister) and Isaac Eloi (the national) who mentions how joining a specialist network helped him to get on a niche role at ICE.
+This is a BBC podcast that highlights the different ways to become a lawyer.
+It was shortlisted for the UK Diversity Legal Awards D&I Initiative of the Year 2021.
+The guests Ceri Evans (national program director for apprenticeships at The University of Law), Carley Green (24-year-old criminal barrister), and Isaac Eloi (the national) mention how joining a specialist network helped him to get on a niche role at ICE.